yassineMtg/smart-inventory-search/README.md

 #### **Feasibility & Baseline Model**

-To establish feasibility, we use a pre-trained NLP model as a baseline and fine-tune it on domain-specific inventory queries.
+To establish feasibility, I am using a pre-trained NLP model as a baseline and fine-tune it on domain-specific inventory queries.
 The combination of **DistilBERT** and **Gemini API** ensures an optimal balance between accuracy, speed, and contextual understanding.

 | Model Name         | Developer     | Purpose                                | Performance      |
 |--------------------|---------------|----------------------------------------|------------------|